 - and U means there’s a network problem.

 These letters are handy because it gives you an idea of what’s wrong before you even look up the whole code.
 The four-digit number that comes after the letter gives you the specific problem with the vehicle.
-If the scanner you’re using doesn’t decode it for you, the easiest way to find out what a trouble code means is to just Google it.
+If the scanner you’re using doesn’t decode it for you, the easiest way to find out what a trouble code means is by Googling it.

 The Bottom Line

 Do not fear the check engine light!
 It’s nothing to be afraid of as long as you diagnose and fix the problem it’s trying to tell you about as soon as you can.
-The last few decades have given us huge advancements in car technology.
+The last few decades have given us considerable advancements in car technology.
 One of the most significant is Onboard Diagnostics and the Engine Control Units (ECU) that allow our cars to communicate with us.
-Keeping our emissions systems in proper working order is one of the surest ways to maintain the performance and efficiency.
+Keeping our emissions systems in proper working order is one of the surest ways to maintain our cars’ performance and efficiency.
 OBD makes that maintenance more effortless than ever.
 An OBD scanner can be one of the handiest tools in your toolbox.
 Just be careful not to lose it when all of your friends ask to borrow it from you!

 Can the check engine light turn itself off?